k-hagio/crash-cacheutils/README.md

 cacheutils
 ==========

-cacheutils is an extension module for [crash utility][1] that lists dentry caches and dumps page caches associated with a specified file path in a vmcore.
+The cacheutils is an extension module for [crash utility][1] that lists dentry caches and dumps page caches associated with a specified file path in a vmcore.
 The module allows you to find and see page caches of log/config files in your vmcore.